ahelmi365/GET-JS-Talk/README.md

     - When a function returns another function as its result, it is called a "`closure`".
     - A `closure` is a function that has access to variables in its outer (enclosing) scope, even after the outer function has returned.

-  - Functions can be stored in data structures like arrays or objects:
+  - **Functions can be stored in data structures like arrays or objects**:

     ```js
     const operations = {